jmasurovsky/Superhero_ML/README.md

 ## Technologies Used

 ### Data Cleaning and Analysis
-Pandas, Matplotlib, and Seaborn packages will be used to clean, explore, and visualize the data.
-Python will be used to conduct further analysis.
+Python (pandas, matplotlib) and Tableau will be used to clean, explore, and visualize the data.
+Tableau will be used to conduct further analysis.

 ### Database Storage
-PostgreSQL will be used as database storage and will integrate with Python.
+To reduce the memory load on local computers, PostgreSQL is used as database storage for temporary tables (everything except original databases) that integrates with Python notebooks to import and export dataframes.

 ### Machine Learning
 Python's ScikitLearn package will be used to perform machine learning methodologies.
-R studio will be used to perform multi-linear regressions.

 ### Dashboard
 Tableau will be used to create an interactive dashboard.